 The outline of this paper is as follows.
-In the following section, I provide a survey of the relevant literature.
-In Section 3 I outline a simple model of incentives under relative grading and solve it under specific assumptions.
-This model yields qualitative predictions that I will test in the experiment.
-The experiment itself is formally presented in Section 4.
-Section 5 presents the results of the experiment and tests the predictions of the model and addresses several possible confounds, including cursed beliefs.
-Section 6 discusses the implications of my results.
+In Section 2, I provide a survey of the relevant literature.
+In Section 3, I outline a simple model of incentives under relative grading.
+This model yields qualitative predictions that I test experimentally.
+The experiment itself is formally introduced in Section 4.
+Section 5 presents the results of the experiment and tests the predictions of the model, addressing several alternatives to my model including cursed beliefs.
+Section 6 discusses the results.
 Section 7 concludes the paper.